Jbollini-204/Jbollini-204/README.md

 - 👋 Hi, I’m Josefina Bollini
 - 👀 I’m interested in Machine learning techniques, predictive modeling, clustering and more!
-- 🌱 I’m currently doing my Master of Science in Analytics at University of Chicago
+- 🌱 I’m currently a student of the Master of Science in Analytics at University of Chicago
-- 💞️ I’m looking to collaborate with other data scientists to get the best of the insane amount of data around
+- 💞️ I’m looking to collaborate with other data scientists to get the best out of the insane amount of data available
 - 📫 How to reach me on Linkdin www.linkedin.com/in/josefina-bollini

 <!---